461-001-0025 Effective 10/01/22

 - “Paid unsubsidized employment” means a component in which participants are employed full- or part-time in an unsubsidized job and receiving TANF benefits.
 Unsubsidized employment is a job that is not subsidized by TANF or any other public program.
 Working (see section (42) of this rule)is the activity in the paid unsubsidized employment component.

 - "Program entry" means an activity that captures JOBS appointments, assessments (see section (3) of this rule) to identify a family’s needs and strengths, determines JOBS status, and mutually develops a case plan.

-- "Progress (good or satisfactory)" means, for federal reporting purposes, a participant engaging in an education or training activity makes "good progress" or "satisfactory progress" by receiving a passing grade or progressing toward completion of high school or GED completion at no less than the normal rate of a half-time student.
+- "Progress (good or satisfactory)" means a participant engaging in an education or training activity makes "good progress" or "satisfactory progress" by receiving a passing grade and progressing toward completion of their course of study at no less than the normal rate of a half-time student.

 - "Rehabilitation activities" means an activity in the job search and readiness component that provides medical or therapeutic screenings, assessments, and treatment.
 This activity also includes medical management and support groups.